Parking Rules and Regulations

 Vehicles meeting these guidelines may be booted and/or towed at the owner's expense.
 Texas Woman's University is not responsible for any damage to a vehicle during the impoundment, relocation, or storage process.

-The owner or driver of a booted vehicle may recover the vehicle after paying an $80 boot fee and resolving all current and late citations.
+The owner or driver of a booted vehicle may recover the vehicle after paying a boot fee and resolving all current and late citations.
 The booting fee can be paid only at the parking department during regular business hours (Monday through Friday 7 am - 4:45 pm).
-If the parking department is closed the boot fee can be paid in exact cash only (no checks, money orders, or credit cards) at the police department (1201 Oakland Ste 100).
+If the parking department is closed the boot fee can be paid at the police department (1201 Oakland Ste 100).
+Payment afterhours is accepted in exact cash only (no checks, money orders, or credit cards).
 After payment of the boot fee and resolution of citations, the boot will be removed.
-Booted vehicles will be towed off campus at the owner's expense if the boot is not resolved within 24 hours from the time the vehicle is booted.
+Booted vehicles must be resolved within 24 hours from the time the boot was applied.
+If the boot is not resolved in that time, the vehicle will be towed off campus.
+The owner is responsible for paying all towing expenses.

-If the owner or driver defaults on an established payment plan or does not make a payment on time the vehicle will be towed on sight at the owner's expense.
+If the owner or driver defaults on an established payment plan, the vehicle will be towed.
+This also applies if a payment is not made on time.
+The vehicle will be towed on sight at the owner's expense.

 Owners may recover towed vehicles by contacting the towing company.
 Contact the parking department (940.898.2925) or the police department (940.898.2911) for information.